This article was updated on July 18, 2018.

 Potential for Big Damage

-You don't have to search for too long to find examples of data breaches that proved damaging to the company involved.
+You don't have to search for too long to find examples of data breaches that proved damaging to the organization involved.
 ComputerWeekly profiled UK supermarket chain Morrisons, which was targeted when a disgruntled internal auditor posted the salaries and confidential health data of nearly 100,000 employees online.
 Not only was the breach embarrassing for Morrisons, but it also resulted in an ongoing class-action lawsuit against the company by its employees, who accused the organization of negligence in protecting employees' confidential data.

 These examples are large breaches at major organizations, but the fact remains: No matter the scale or the organization in question, such insider breaches happen daily, compromising all sorts of employee-related data.
 Even if your business doesn't house such a large amount of private information, you still need to have your security locked down.